strymon-system/strymon-system.github.io/_docs/how-to-contribute.md

 `git push origin myBranch`

 Go the website of your repository fork and use the "Create Pull Request" button to start creating a pull request.
-Make sure that the base fork is `strymon-project/strymon-core master` and the head fork selects the branch with your changes.
+Make sure that the base fork is `strymon-system/strymon-core master` and the head fork selects the branch with your changes.
 Give the pull request a meaningful description and send it.

 ### Sign-off procedure

-To keep track of contributions to Srtymon, we use a sign-off procedure similar to the Linux kernel:
+To keep track of contributions to Strymon, we use a sign-off procedure similar to the Linux kernel:

 The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch.
 The rules are pretty simple: if you can certify the below: